stuburger/yafl/README.md

   // to replace any missing values. defaultValue?: T

-  // When true, any time the initialValue prop changes your Form will be reinitialized allowReinitialize?: boolean
+	// When true, any time the initialValue prop changes your Form will not
+	// reinitialized with the updated initialValue.
+Default is false. disableReinitialize?: boolean

   // Specify whether values that are not matched with a rendered Field, Section or Repeat
   // should be included on submission of the form.
 Default is false.